Beyond imposter syndrome: the self-worth wound holding businesswomen back

 It’s that anchor that helps you to shift from relying on external validation - the client feedback, the "you're so good at this," the hitting revenue targets, to tethering to something inside yourself, and trusting it to hold you regardless of what’s happening in the haphazard outside world.

-That anchor is enormously important for us or sparky-brained businesswomen, because the external feedback loop is particularly unreliable for us.
-It doesn't guarantee anything because we can hyperfocus and produce brilliantly, then crash and question everything.
+That anchor is enormously important for sparky-brained, ADHD businesswomen, because the external feedback loop is particularly unreliable for us.

 We can get glowing feedback from 9 out of 10 people, but that 10th slightly less effusive piece will see us discounting it all.